ingararntzen/timingdocs/docs/source/observablemap.rst

 property **size**.

-The observable map also defines three events: **update**, **change** and **remove**.
-Events allow *modifications* in the observable map to be dynamically detected by subscribers.
+The observable map also defines three events: **batch**, **change** and **remove**.
+Events allow *modifications* in the observable map to be detected by subscribers.
 Events are implemented as defined in :ref:`events`.

 ..  note::

     :ref:`observablemap` is only **read-only** and does *not* specify any mechanisms for modifying the collection of (key, value) pairs.
-    Methods for modification are left for specific implementations, such as :ref:`dataset` and :ref:`sequencer`.
+    Methods for modification are left for specific implementations of the interface, such as :ref:`dataset` and :ref:`sequencer`.

 Events